Michael Feneley: Politics

-Feneley is a serial political candidate for the Liberal Party.
+Feneley is a perennial political candidate for the Liberal Party.
 He was a candidate in the 2010 Australian federal election in the seat of Kingsford Smith, losing to Labor's Peter Garrett.

 Seven months later Feneley stood as the Liberal candidate in the 2011 New South Wales state election in the seat of Maroubra where he was defeated by Labor's Michael Daley.
 He was defeated by Garrett's replacement as Labor candidate, former Senator Matt Thistlethwaite—in the process, paring the Labor margin down to just 2.7 percent.

 Feneley recontested Kingsford Smith at the 2016 Federal election but was defeated in a rematch against Thistlewaite.
 This time, Thistlewaite picked up enough of a swing to revert Kingsford Smith to safe Labor.

 Feneley was a candidate for Liberal preselection for the 2018 Wentworth by-election however he was defeated by Dave Sharma.

 In 2022 Feneley won preselection for the marginal seat of Dobell on the NSW central coast for the 2022 Federal Election, but was unsuccessful.
 In 2025, Feneley unsuccessfully sought Liberal Party preselection for the north shore electorate of Bradfield, and the Central Coast electorates of Robertson and Shortland.